collective-soundworks/soundworks/README.md

 To run a sequence of modules in serial, we use `client.serial(module1, module2, ...)`.
 A module would `.start()` only after the previous one is `.done()`.
 On the other hand, if some modules need to be run in parallel, we use `client.parallel(module1, module2, ...)`.
 The parallel process triggers a global `.done()` method when all of its modules are `.done()`.
 For more information about the `serial` and `parallel` module processes, see the [`client` object modules logic](#modules-logic) in the API section.

-Some of these modules need an interaction with the server (for instance, the `sync` process requires a dialog between the server and the client to synchronize the clocks).
+Some of these modules need an interaction with the server (for instance, the `sync` process requires a dialog between the client and the server to synchronize the clocks).
+On the client side, each module implements a `.connect()` and a `.disconnect()` method that is called when a client connects or disconnects the application through one of the provided client URLs.
+A mapping determines which kind of client (i.e. a connection to which client URL) calles the

 Thus, on the server side, we would write the following code that 1) instantiates the server side modules, and 2) maps them to the `'/player'` namespace.

 ```javascript
 /* Server side */